jharwell/sierra/docs/src/tutorials/project/project.rst

      XML files needed by your project.
 This directory is required for all SIERRA projects.

-     - ``scenario_generator_parser.py`` - Contains the parser for parsing the
-       contents of ``--scenario`` into a dictionary which can be used to configure experiments.
+     - ``scenario.py`` - Specifies classes and functions to enable SIERRA to generate XML file modifications to the ``--expdef-template`` based on what is passed as ``--scenario`` on the cmdline.
+Contains the parser for parsing the contents of ``--scenario`` into a dictionary which can be used to configure experiments.
 This file is required.
-See :ref:`tutorials/project/generators/scenario-config` for
-       documentation.

-     - ``scenario_generators.py`` - Specifies classes and functions to enable
-       SIERRA to generate XML file modifications to the ``--expdef-template`` based on what is passed as ``--scenario`` on the cmdline.
-This file is required.
 See :ref:`tutorials/project/generators/scenario-config` for documentation.

-     - ``exp_generators.py`` - Contains extensions to the per-:term:`Experiment`
+     - ``experiment.py`` - Contains extensions to the per-:term:`Experiment` and
-       and per-:term:`Experimental Run` configuration that SIERRA performs.
+       per-:term:`Experimental Run` configuration that SIERRA performs.
 See :ref:`tutorials/project/generators/sim-config` for documentation.
 This
        file is optional.